oaeproject/Hilary/README.md

 # as a temporary measure, we will need to start hilary again to make sure it boots after cassandra:
 docker-compose restart oae-hilary
 ```

+### Extra docker utilities

+The service names and description are in the `docker-compose.yml` file.

+To start and stop all containers at once, run `docker-compose up` and `docker-compose down` respectively.
+Check `docker-compose` documentation for more information.

+If you need to rebuild the `hilary:latest` docker image, try running `docker build -f Dockerfile -t hilary:latest .`.

+If you need to tail the logs of a specific server for debugging, try running `docker logs -f oae-hilary` (for the `oae-hilary` service).

+If you're having network problems, run `docker network inspect bridge` for check container network configuration or `docker inspect oae-hilary` to take a look at `oae-hilary` container details.

 ### Setup